frictionlessdata/frictionlessdata.io/rfcs/0004-frictionless-data-lib-pattern.md

 The descriptor follows the Frictionless Data [Data Resource][] spec.

-The descriptor metadata is a combination of the metadata passed in at File creation (if you created the File with a descriptor object) and auto-inferred information from the File path.
+The descriptor metadata is a combination of the metadata passed in at Resource creation (if you created the Resource with a descriptor object) and auto-inferred information from the Resource path.
 This is the info that SHOULD be auto-inferred:

 ```
 path: path this was instantiated with - may not be same as file.path (depending on basePath)